pilot007/ExchangeRatesSample/Readme.md

     Generating XML File olutput with below URL
-    We can developt an other small job to save this output to File
+    We can developt an other small job to save this output to File and also we can give a date parameter for daily reporting etc..

     //URL
     http://localhost:8081/api/rates/createXmlFile/USD,GBP,EUR,CHF